moabu/cluster-mgr/README.md

 `ssh-keygen -t rsa`

 - This will provide you with a prompt to create a key-pair.
-Make sure that you **do not input a password here**, so cluster-mgr can open connections to the servers.
+Make sure that you **do not input a password here**, so Cluster Manager can open connections to the servers.

 - Now copy that key (default is `id_rsa.pub`) to the `/root/.ssh/authorized_keys` file of all servers in the cluster, including your NGINX server (if you're not going to use another load-balancing service).
 - I prefer to open the `id_rsa.pub` file with `vi` then just copy the hash text into the bottom of `authorized_keys`